bramses/commonplace-bot/README.md

 However, there are some tactics that can be used to inspire your own bots of a similar caliber.

-I won't be discussing how the quotes get into the database, that is discussed on the backend server GiHub repo for Quoordinates.
+I won't be discussing how the quotes get into the database, that is discussed on the backend server GiHub repo for [Quoordinates](https://github.com/bramses/quoordinates).

 ### OpenAI + Discord

-...
+{UNDER CONSTRUCTION 👷‍♀️}

 ### The UX of Button Interactions

-...
+{UNDER CONSTRUCTION 👷‍♀️}

 ### The UX of Slash Commands

-...
+{UNDER CONSTRUCTION 👷‍♀️}

 ### Managing User Invocations

-...
+{UNDER CONSTRUCTION 👷‍♀️}

 ### Speed and Performance

-...
+{UNDER CONSTRUCTION 👷‍♀️}